-Once you are ready to burnish your edges, make sure that the edges are all even and in line.
+- Make sure the edges are even: Once you are ready to burnish your edges, make sure that the edges are all even and in line.
 I always leave a little extra on the sides when cutting out my templates, so I can make one clean cut at the end, to ensure the edges are all level.

+You just need to add a couple of millimetres to your template or when you are tracing, and after you have glued all the pieces together, cut this extra bit off and you are left with a perfect edge ready for burnishing.
 This will make a very big difference if you are wanting to get that smooth glassy finish when you burnish your leather.

-- Get the edges as smooth as you can: If you do have slightly uneven or rough edges, its not a problem, you just needs to take few more steps before burnishing.
+- Get the edges as smooth as you can: If you do have slightly uneven or rough edges, it's not a problem, you just need to take a few more steps before burnishing.

 -Bevel the edges